“The appetite for silence is rarely an acquired taste.” – Emily Dickinson

 If you are going to read this book, you must also listen to/watch Marjane Satrapi’s SGS Film Festival Interview on Youtube.
 It is incredible.

 In the Dream House by Carmen Maria Machado: I was not prepared for this book.
 A memoir, it was, but in a completely reimagined form.
-The Dream house becomes many things, from a haunted brain space to an actual dream house.
+The Dream House becomes many things, from a haunted brain space to an actual dream house.
 From metaphor to not metaphor.
 Dear god, just read the book.
-Its so damn good I want to scream.
-It is about psychological abuse in toxic queer relationship, but the scope felt so much larger than an individual’s experience.
+Its so damn good.
+I can possibly do it justice here.
+It is about psychological abuse in toxic queer relationship, but the scope felt so much larger than an individual’s specific experience.

 Intimations by Zadie Smith: Zadie Smith’s writing always leaves me in a daze.
 I remember reading The Lazy River in The New Yorker and being absolutely shook by the line: “and then we all jumped back into the metaphor.”
 Anyway, Intimations is no different in how it makes me feel.
 It is an essay collection written during early lockdown of the pandemic, and it uses observation to explore the ways in which the world’s response to the pandemic might reveal/ hint at deeper truths about our relationships and priorities.
 It also ponders relative suffering, life in isolation, and crisis response.
 Though the book is small, it is highly reflective.
 I absolutely adore the last chapter in particular, where Smith acknowledges and exercises gratitude toward the people and circumstances which have allowed her to thrive.